aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/account-tagging/_index.md

   {{< / highlight >}}
  </figure>

-The Service Catalog Tools looks through the launches and the spoke-local-portfolios.
-For each launch and spoke-local-portfolio found the framework will look through the tags specified in the tags section.
+The Service Catalog Tools looks through the `launches` and the `spoke-local-portfolios`.
+For each `launch` and `spoke-local-portfolio` found the framework will look through the tags specified in the tags section.
 For each tag found the Service Catalog Tools will look through the list of accounts for an account with the same tag.
-When the tag is found the product is provisioned if the tag was found in the launch section otherwise the portfolio specified will be shared if the tag was found in a spoke-local-portfolio.
+When the tag is found the product is provisioned if the tag was found in the launch section otherwise the portfolio specified will be shared if the tag was found in a `spoke-local-portfolio`.

 ## How you can make best use of them

 Having the right number of tags is essential.
 Too few tags will cause you to have less flexibility but having too many may lead to a larger than needed manifest file or feeling overwhelmed.

-To begin with, we recommend using foundation and additional tags to align to the multi account strategy best practice:
+To begin with, we recommend using `foundation` and `additional` tags to align to the multi-account strategy best practice:

 - outype:foundational
 - outype:additional

-We then recommend describing which ou the accounts are in:
+We then recommend describing which OU the AWS Accounts are in:

 - ou:sharedservices
 - ou:networking